Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Lifetime State Model

-Independent persons are, due to different $u_i$, not identical distributed.
-Each likelihood is a Radon-Nikodym derivative with respect to a different measure, all of those are even dependent on the parameter, $P_{\lambda}^{A_i}$.
+Independent persons are, due to different $u_i$, not identically distributed.
+Each density is a Radon-Nikodym derivative with respect to a different measure, all of which are even dependent on the parameter, $P_{\lambda}^{A_i}$.
 Even worse, measures are conditional on observation.
-The usual formula of introductory statistics that the density for a collection of independent persons is the product of the persons' densities relies on the equal (and parameter-independent) dominating measure (usually being Lebesgues).
-Unconditionally, such fixed covariate regression could be analysed as in \cite{weisradl2019}.
-To achieve equal dominating measures for all persons, we follow Examples IV.1.7 and VI.1.4 of \cite{And} in using a random $U$.
-(In the end, we will draw a simple sample of size $n_{all}$ from the population and begin our study on 1/1/2004.)
+That the density for a collection of independent persons is the product of the persons' densities (see e.g. \citet[][Sect.
+8.2]{Bley2021} or \citet[][Sect.
+III.1.Example(a)]{Fel2}), relies on the equal (and parameter-independent) dominating measure (usually being Lebesgues).
+To achieve equal dominating measures for all persons, we will and can follow Examples IV.1.7 and VI.1.4 of \cite{And} in using a random $U$.
+The sample in our case study of size {\em n}$_{all}$ implies that indeed $T$ and $U$ are random.

-\subsection{Random left-truncation and conditional right-censoring}
+\subsubsection{Random left-truncation and conditional right-censoring}